Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Summary

 \section{Summary}

 An approach was introduced that incorporates continuous time for unsupervised and semi-supervised classification of clickstream data.
-This approach is based on a mixture of first order continuous time Markov models.
+This approach is based on a mixture of first-order continuous time Markov models.
 An EM algorithm was outlined for parameter estimation, and the BIC was used to select the number of groups~$G$.

-In the analyses that were carried out, we noted that that incorporating the amount of time spent in each category allowed for the detection of groups of users that the discrete time model was unable to detect.
-This was especially true were there was not a lot of separation in the transition probabilities between groups, but differences in the average amount of time spent in each state.
-Moreover, if the amount of time spent was similar, on average, between groups but there was a lot of separation in the transition probabilities, the continuous time model performed almost as well as the discrete time model.
+In the analyses that were carried out, we noted that incorporating the amount of time spent in each category allowed for the detection of groups of users that the discrete time model was unable to detect.
+This was especially true where there was not a lot of separation in the transition probabilities between groups, but differences in the average amount of time spent in each state.
+Moreover, if the amount of time spent in each state was similar, on average, between groups but there was a lot of separation in the transition probabilities, the continuous time model performance was very similar to the discrete time model.
 Finally, when applied to the YouChoose data, although the continuous and discrete time models found the same number of groups, they did not result in the same classification.
 Furthermore, the continuous time model provided some valuable insight into the behaviour of the users.
 Specifically, users in Group 1 spent longer in state 3 than the other states, and users in Group 2 generally spent longer in state 10.
 Although this example is in the area of online marketing, these results may indicate that the continuous time model could prove useful in many other areas.

 In future work, a different distribution for the holding time could be considered.
-Although the classical approach is to use an exponential holding time in a state, this may not be realistic in some real applications.
-This issue with the exponential distribution is that the model allows for almost immediate or unrealistically long transition times.
+Although the classical approach is to use an exponential holding time in each state, this may not be realistic in some real applications.
+The issue with the exponential distribution is that the model allows for almost immediate or unrealistically long transition times.
 This leads us to another issue, i.e., that the continuous time model is time unit dependent, which also needs to be considered in a real application.
-Therefore, the of use a truncated exponential for the holding time will be a topic of future work.
-Future work will also consider alternatives to the BIC for selecting $G$, e.g, the approach of \cite{biernacki00}.
+Therefore, the of use a truncated exponential distribution for the holding time will be a topic of future work.
 Finally, although conceived in the context of clickstream data, this methodology could be used in other applications that look at state transitions, such life events, illnesses, and migration patterns.